Crime Prevention Tips

 - Do lock bike to bike racks.

-- Do engrave your name or Social Security number on bike.
+- Do engrave your name on your bicycle.

 - Do cross the street at crosswalks.